 Start taking probiotics as they contain live bacteria that help your body.
-They prevent the harmful microorganisms from sticking to the bladder wall.
+They prevent harmful microorganisms from sticking to the bladder wall.
 Look for probiotics containing lactobacillus.

 How can you prevent a bladder infection?

-Yes we know that you will be told the same things over and over again.
+Yes, we know that you will be told the same things over and over again.
 Always wipe from the front to the back, drink plenty of water, and pee before and after sex.
 So what other advice can we give you to help prevent your first UTI from becoming a chronic condition and protect against future flare-ups?